patterns-app/patterns-devkit/README.md

 ```

 A few things to note:
-    - typing is always optional, our original pipe definitions were valid with no ObjectTypes
+    - typing is always optional, our original pipe definitions were valid with no ObjectSchemas
     - We've taken some liberties with Python's type hints (hence why Dags requires python 3.7+)
     - We've introduced a special syntax for typing SQL queries: `table:Type` for inputs and
      `select:Type` for output.

-Dags `ObjectType`s are a powerful mechanism for producing reusable components and building
+Dags `ObjectSchema`s are a powerful mechanism for producing reusable components and building
 maintainable large-scale data projects and ecosystems.
 They are always optional though, and
 should be used when the value they provide out-weighs the friction they introduce.

 #### DataBlock

-A `DataBlock` is an immutable set of data records of uniform `ObjectType`. `DataBlock`s are the
+A `DataBlock` is an immutable set of data records of uniform `ObjectSchema`. `DataBlock`s are the
 basic data unit of Dags, the unit that `pipe`s take as input and ultimately produce as
 output.
 More precisely, `DataBlock`s are a reference to an abstract ideal of these records.
 In
  practice, a DataBlock will be stored on one or more Storage mediums in one or more DataFormats -- a